Psalm 37:4 says “Delight yourself in the Lord.” What does that mean? How do I do that? What would it look like to delight in God today?

 The best comparison I can make is what it’s like to delight in my children.
 I rejoice in their gifts, talents and accomplishments.
-I enjoy hearing them tell stories and I laugh at their jokes.
-I relish their reports of what’s going on in their lives, even the small, mundane stuff.
+I enjoy hearing them tell stories and laughing at their jokes.
+I relish their reports of what’s going on in their lives—even the small, mundane stuff.
 I find pleasure in just being around them and marveling at the persons they are becoming.

-So, I guess delighting in God means, among other things, just being around him and enjoying him.
-So, I settle into my chair and I quiet myself to spend some quality time with him.
+I guess delighting in God means, among other things, just being around him and enjoying him.
+So, I settle into my chair and I quiet myself to spend some quality time with him:

 Here I am, Lord.
 It’s just you and me.
 I have set aside this day to be with you.

 What’s on your heart, Lord?
 What are your desires?
-I know from Scripture that you desire that all would be saved.
-That the ends of the earth would hear the message of good news.
-That people will follow you.
-That they will know how much you love them.
-That they are set free from addiction and sin.
+I know from your Word that you desire that all would be saved; that the ends of the earth would hear the message of good news; that people will follow you; that they will know how much you love them; that they are set free from addiction and sin.

 But Lord, that is your heart for me.
 What about for others?
 For the world?